sonald/Red-Flag-Linux-Installer/examples/installer/README.md

 Design
 ===
-The installer is completed rewritten with modern web technoledge, powered by [Nodejs][1]. the whole logical is basically server side javascript. and UI is rendered using HTML.
+The installer is a completed rewritten with modern web technoledge, powered by [Nodejs][1]. the whole logical is basically server side javascript. and UI is rendered using HTML.

 ### L10n